Joint search and rescue off Tanguisson Beach in Guam

-A drone operator with Guam Fire and Rescue searches for a missing 50-year-old male snorkeler off Tanguisson Beach, Guam, on Aug.
+Working in collaboration with Guam Fire and Rescue, U.S. Navy Helicopter Sea Combat Squadron Two-Five, and other partners aboard boats, watercraft, a helicopter, and using drones U.S. Coast Guard Forces Micronesia/Sector Guam personnel search for a missing 50-year-old male snorkeler off Tanguisson Beach, Guam, on Aug.
 6, 2023.
 Light winds and scattered showers were present with seas reported at 6-10 feet and subsiding.
-(Photo by Kevin Reilly/Guam Fire Rescue)
+(U.S. Coast Guard photo by Lt.
+Chelsea Garcia)

 |Date Taken: